| Read Time: 6 minutes | Auto Accidents

 3. Dispute and negotiation.
 Should you find discrepancies or disagree with the adjuster’s findings, this is the time to raise disputes.
 Provide your documentation, such as dated photographs or receipts from recent repairs, which can help clarify the condition of your vehicle pre-accident.
 This evidence is crucial in challenging any erroneous assessments of pre-existing damage.

-4. Seeking an independent appraisal: If disputes continue or the insurance company’s stance remains rigid, consider obtaining an independent appraisal.
+4. Seeking an independent appraisal.
+If disputes continue or the insurance company’s stance remains rigid, consider obtaining an independent appraisal.
 An independent appraiser can provide a third-party assessment of your vehicle’s damages, which might differ from the insurance adjuster’s report.
 This appraisal can be a powerful negotiation tool, offering a more neutral perspective on the damages.

-5. Finalizing the Settlement: Once all evidence is presented and negotiations are underway, you will engage in a series of back-and-forth communications.
+5. Finalizing the settlemen.
+Once all evidence is presented and negotiations are underway, you will engage in a series of back-and-forth communications.
 The goal is to reach a settlement that fairly compensates for the new damages.
 This process may require multiple rounds of negotiations, especially if independent assessments are involved.

 The more evidence you can provide to support your claim regarding the new damages, the better positioned you will be in negotiations.
 Remember, having legal representation during this process can provide additional leverage and help protect your rights.